RMTariant/OCT_MC/README.md

 cospsi: cos(psi)
 sinpsi: sin(psi)
 costheta_S: Random result of cos(theta_B). theta_S is the random bias axial angle between the previous photon direction and scattered direction
-L_temp: Likelihood ratio of the current scattering event
+L_temp: 1 minus the Likelihood ratio of the current scattering event
 ONE_MINUS_COSZERO: One very small value.
 I think it used to avoid bugs when a value is too close to 0.
 p: Parameter determining the probability of the photon doing more bias scattering after the first one.
 It was equal to 0.
 f_HG: Result of the Henyey Greenstein function